 Research Resources & Citation help

 If you are in a Michigan school you may use databases from MeL (Michigan Electronic Library).
 Most schools in Michigan have a direct link to MeL from their school media center.
-Great databases to choose from are Kids Infobits, Britannica School, General Reference Center Gold, and Research in Context.
+Great databases to choose from are Britannica School, Opposing ViewPoints, and Explora Middle School.

-Note: If you live in a state other than Michigan, check your state or school library for similiar databases.
+Note: If you live in a state other than Michigan, check your state or school library for similar databases.

 You may also use the sites below for your research: